Minimum Program Duration

 Integrative Paper Requirement

-Students should select a three person committee to evaluate their product.
+Students will provide and defend this paper to a subset of their mentoring committee (the out of department member is not required to participate).
 They should obtain approval of the option and topic from their committee prior to undertaking the project.
-Mentors can advise their students during their completion of this project.
-A committee defense can be scheduled at any point between the 3rd and 5th years in the program.
+Mentors can broadly advise their students during their completion of this project but should not formally review or contribute to the drafting process.
+A committee defense can be scheduled at any point between the 2nd and 4th years in the program.
 Of course, students can begin work on this project at any point after they have obtained committee approval.
-However, the stipulation that the start of the 3rd year is the earliest deadline for the paper defense reflects the clinical faculty’s belief that this integrative activity is probably best pursued after the student has a solid foundation in their field of study.
+However, the stipulation that the start of the 2nd year is the earliest deadline for the paper defense reflects the clinical faculty’s belief that this integrative activity is probably best pursued after the student has a solid foundation in their field of study.